Hydro3639/Iterative-Hybrid-Assembly-for-enrichment-system/Brief-introduction-to-scripts.md

+### Introduction
-## Here are some basic commnad you could follow to perform the iterative hybrid assembly/binning method
+\# Here are some basic commnad you could follow to perform the iterative hybrid assembly/binning method

 \# If you have too much long/short reads, please subsampling the dataset, this strategy, on one side, will short the running time, on the other side, lower the complexity of the system to some degree.